Tuckgz/Swayambhu-Archive-2025/README.md

     - "cd backend/nodejs-backend"
     - "node server.js"

-    Those command should result in the following:
+    Those commands should result in the following:

     "Server running on port 5000"
     "Connection Made to Mongodb"